astravant/digital-garden-jekyll/_notes/hip-hop-philosophy.md

 > “Some of y’all are not where you want to be in life.
 Yet you party every weekend.
 What exactly are you celebrating?” – T.I

-> “God will take you through hell, just to get to heaven.” – T.I

 > “Never mind what hater’s say, ignore ’em till they fade away.” – T.I

-> “I’m going to always rise above the doubt that may exist about me.” – T.I

 > “How many people you bless, is how you measure success.” – Rick Ross

 > “Remind yourself, nobody’s built like you.
 You design yourself.” – Jay Z

-> “Be more concerned with your character than your reputation.
-Because your character is what you really are.
-While your reputation is what others merely think you are.” – Jay Z

 > “Don’t let the sadness from the past and the fear of the future ruin the happiness of the present.” – Wiz Khalifa